LedgerHQ/moosig/README.md

 ## Run

-Have a Ledger device unlocked on the `Bitcoin Test Musig` app, and run:
+Have a Ledger device unlocked on the `Bitcoin Test` app, and run:

 ```bash
 $ python moosig.py